elcicd/el-CICD-docs/tutorial.md

 #### Confirm the Configuration of the `test-cicd` Project in Jenkins

 Open your browser to the new [devops Prod Automation Server](https://jenkins-devops-cicd-prod.apps-crc.testing/).
 As before, click through the privacy warning, and login as the `kubeadmin` again (enter `crc-admin-login` on the command line to copy the pull secret to the clipboard for simplicity's sake).
-Once in, click on the `Credentials` link on the left hand side of the window, confirming general el-CICD read-only credentials, image repository pull keys, and specific microservice deploy keys have been properly added.
+Once in, click on the `Credentials` link on the left-hand menu of the window, confirming general el-CICD read-only credentials, image repository pull keys, and specific microservice deploy keys have been properly added.

 ![Figure 15: Non-prod Jenkins Credentials](images/tutorial/devops-prod-jenkins-credentials.png)

-**Figure 15**
+**Figure**
 _Non-prod Jenkins Credentials_

 Then click on the Jenkins logo in the upper right, and click through the folder link in the center of the window `devops-cicd-prod` until you see the single deployment pipeline created.

 ![Figure 16: Prod Jenkins Pipeline](images/tutorial/prod-devops-test-cicd-project-pipelines.png)

-**Figure 16**
+**Figure**
 _Prod Jenkins Pipelines_

 #### Confirm the Configuration of the `test-cicd` Project in GitHub